Dyah Roro Esti Widya Putri

-Dyah Roro Esti Widya Putri (born 25 May 1993), commonly referred to as Esti, is an Indonesian politician who is currently serving as a member of the People's Representative Council from the East Java X constituency which includes the Gresik and Lamongan Regencies since 2019.
-A member of the Golkar party, she is also serving as the Deputy General Treasurer of Golkar and as a member of the Commission VII of the People's Representative Council, with scope of duties in the fields of Energy, Research and Technology, and the Environment.
-She is the child of former member of the People's Representative Council Satya Widya Yudha.
+Dyah Roro Esti Widya Putri (born 25 May 1993), commonly referred to as Esti, is an Indonesian politician who served as a member of the House of Representatives from the East Java X constituency which includes the Gresik and Lamongan Regencies between 2019 and 2024.
+A member of the Golkar party, she is also served as the Deputy General Treasurer of Golkar and as a member of the Commission VII of the House of Representatives, with scope of duties in the fields of Energy, Research and Technology, and the Environment.
+She is the child of former member of the House of Representatives Satya Widya Yudha.

 Early life, family, and education

 Early life and family

 Esti was born in Jakarta, on 25 May 1993.
 Her father is Satya Widya Yudha, a politician and businessman, and her mother is Diah Ambarsari.
 She has a single sibling, Satya Hangga Yudha Widya Putra, who is the President of Michigan State University Alumni Association and the co-founder of the Indonesian Energy and Environmental Institute (alongside Esti).